 American Humane Association has realized the benefits of animal-assisted therapy in aiding our nation’s military since as early as 1945 when we supported a therapy dogs program to provide comfort and motivation to injured World War II soldiers.

 Today American Humane Association’s Animal-Assisted Therapy Program collaborates with the National Military Family Association to provide trained therapy dogs at their Operation Purple camps which support children whose parent(s) are currently deployed.
 By seeking interaction and serving as a calming presence, therapy dogs help children communicate about the fear, anger and uncertainty they’re feeling.
 The children find non-judging, unconditional love and acceptance with their new friends and the experience is one they will never forget.
-The camp efforts also enjoy the generous support of CESAR® Canine Cuisine.
+See our camps in action here!

 American Humane Association and Zoetis have launched a ground-breaking research study the Canines and Childhood Cancer (CCC) research project — to investigate the impacts of animal-assisted therapy on pediatric oncology patients and their families.